friends-of-presta/security-advisories/_posts/2023-06-01-cityautocomplete.md

 * Obtain admin access
 * Remove data on the associated PrestaShop
-* Copy/paste data from sensible tables to FRONT to exposed tokens and unlock admins's ajax scripts
+* Copy/paste data from sensitive tables to FRONT to exposed tokens and unlock admins's ajax scripts
 * Rewrite SMTP settings to hijacked emails

 ## Proof of concept